Insights · January 16, 2026 · 11 min read

 You can start measuring AI visibility today without any tools.
 Open ChatGPT, Perplexity, and Google, and type in 20-30 queries that your ideal customer would ask.
 Questions like:

 Document which brands appear, in what order, with what framing, and from what sources.
 Do this weekly and you'll start seeing patterns.
-For a detailed walkthrough, see How to Track Brand Mentions in ChatGPT.
+For detailed walkthroughs, see How to Track Your Brand's Visibility in ChatGPT or our Perplexity-specific tracking guide.

 The Platform Approach